 For nearly all cancers, treatment options and survival are related to stage, which is generally characterized by the anatomic extent of disease.
 On this basis, it is assumed that early detection of cancer at an earlier stage may yield better outcomes.
 In the 1940s, a generalized staging classification of localized, regional, and distant disease was developed to show long-term trends, and it is still useful.
 In the more detailed TNM system, which has been periodically modified, the (T)umor size, the status of the lymph (N)odes, and the status of distant (M)etastases are also categorized.
 These elements are grouped into stages 0, I, II, III, and IV according to their association with survival.
 In general, larger primary malignant tumors have a higher incidence of metastasis to regional lymph nodes and to distant sites.
 Stage has such a profound effect on outcome that all randomized treatment trials require the comparison of similar stages in evaluating differences in outcome.
 Shifts in stage may also herald improved survival and decreased mortality, though stage shift alone does not establish benefit.

 Biologic cellular characteristics of cancer, such as grade, hormone sensitivity, and gene overexpression are recognized as important predictors of cancer behaviors.
 For example, high-grade cancer may be fast growing and quick to metastasize regardless of stage at the time of diagnosis.
-Therefore, detection of these cancers when small may not affect outcome.
+Therefore, detection of these cancers when they are small may not affect outcome.
 Randomized controlled trials are most definitive in determining screening benefits.Observed Patterns of Cancer Stage at Diagnosis

 The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute gathers cancer incidence data from 11 geographic areas, covering approximately 14% of the U.S. population.
 These population-based data of long duration (1973–present) are a unique and important resource in monitoring stage-related survival.Interpreting Changes in Relative Survival Over Time